aliveprotocol/docs/docs/howitworks.md

 5. Every 1 to 5 minutes, the newly-published segment hashes are bundled into a CSV file called a chunk, which is then added to IPFS/Skynet.
 The hash of that file gets broadcasted into the blockchain.
 6. After the livestream, the streamer stops the recording.
 The daemon then bundles the remaining segment hashes and publishes them like in the previous step.
 7. The streamer broadcasts a transaction to the blockchain to indicate that the stream is complete.
+8. The stream archive will be made available immediately after marking the stream as complete.

 ## Accessing Video Streams